idodov/wled_album_art/README.md

     Ensure you have the `Pillow` installed in your AppDaemon environment:

 2.  **Place the `wled_album_art.py` Script in apps directory:**
-    Copy the python script into the newly created directory, so it's located at `apps/wled_album_art.py`.
+    Copy the python script into the apps directory, so it's located at `apps/wled_album_art.py`.

 3. **Configure `apps.yaml`**
     Add the following to your `apps/apps.yaml` file, adjusting the parameters to match your setup: